-- Downsize the number of things you have in your life.
+- Downsize the things in your home and life.

-- Downsize the number of expectations you have for yourself and others around you.
+- Downsize the expectations you have for yourself and others.

-Keep in mind that downsizing most likely won’t change your life overnight… but eventually, you will start to see the unmistakable correlation between your efforts to downsize your life and your ability to enjoy a simpler life!
+Keep in mind that downsizing most likely won’t change your life overnight… but eventually, you will start to see the unmistakable correlation between your efforts to downsize and your ability to enjoy a simpler, slower, more intentional life!

 1. Downsize Your Things

-I realize this approach to excess stuff doesn’t necessarily work for every family… however, no matter how big or small your living space is, I guarantee you’ll enjoy that space more if you downsize your things to a manageable amount.
+No matter how big or small your living space, you’ll enjoy that space more if you downsize your things to a manageable amount.

-- will you realistically wear your business wardrobe again now that you’ve changed jobs?
+- Will you realistically wear your business wardrobe now that you’ve changed jobs?
 Or would you rather have more breathing room in your closet?

 2. Downsize Your Commitments

-There are millions of “good things” you could say “yes” to every day… but if you don’t take care of your health, your family, your house, and your life, you will eventually burn out and realize you sacrificed an awful lot for those “yeses”.
+There’s an unlimited number of “good things” you could say “yes” to every day… but if you don’t take care of your health, your family, your home, and your life, you will eventually burn out and realize you sacrificed an awful lot for those “yeses”.

 3. Downsize Your Expectations

-I’ve said it before, and I’m certain I’ll say it again… Expectations Matter!
+This one is huge!
+I’ve said it before, and I’m certain I’ll say it again… expectations matter!

-Whenever I reflect on times of disappointment in my life, it almost always comes back to the fact that I had unrealistic expectations for the outcome.
-Everything from the cleanliness of my home, the growth of my social media, the behavior of my children, and even my own issues with back pain and an abdominal separation.
+Whenever I reflect on times of disappointment in my life, it almost always comes back to the fact that I had unrealistic expectations for the outcome — everything from the cleanliness of my home, the growth of my business, the behavior of my children, the weight loss after each baby, and so much more.

-I don’t want to sound pessimistic, but a few years ago I drastically lowered my expectations for my home, my business, my children, and even myself… and I have been SO much happier and more content ever since.
+A few years ago, I realized I simply had to lower my expectations for my home, my business, my children, and even myself… I have been much happier and more content ever since.

-It’s not that I don’t try.
-It’s not that I don’t care.
+It’s not that I don’t try or that I don’t care.
 It’s simply that I don’t obsess or worry or fret about nearly as many things anymore.

-I realize that the hardest part right now is motivating yourself to actually get started and implement any of my suggestions.
+The hardest part right now is motivating yourself to actually get started.
+I totally get this!

 Maybe you feel too busy (ironic, huh!) to add one more thing to your plate… or maybe your home is so cluttered that you don’t think downsizing will actually make any amount of difference (honestly, it might not in the beginning).

-With continual effort, downsizing these 3 areas will eventually help you relax, destress, and enjoy a simpler life!
+With continual effort, downsizing these 3 areas will eventually lead to a simpler, more purpose-filled life!